from 765€

 About the program

-After the ban on logging in 1989, most of the logging elephants ended up being used within the tourist industry or have been used to make a living by begging on the streets of big cities.
-Walking day and night on these dirty and traffic-congested streets is detrimental to the elephant’s health, and unnatural.
-Street begging elephants often end up being involved in road traffic accidents, with fatalities commonly occurring for both the elephant and the mahout.
+After the ban on logging in 1989, most of the logging elephants ended up being used within the tourism industry.
+Others have been used to make a living by begging on the streets of big cities.
+Walking day and night on these dirty and traffic-congested streets is detrimental to the elephant’s health and is simply unnatural.
+Street-begging elephants often end up being involved in road traffic accidents.
+This commonly results in fatalities for both the elephant and the mahout.

 Unfortunately, in Thailand, there are currently no laws to prevent this abuse and mistreatment.
 Therefore there is an urgent need to help these animals.
-This is where our volunteers come in.
+This is where our participants come in.
 This sanctuary has been created for elephants to retire and be given the respect these amazing creatures deserve.
-When volunteering with elephants, you will be taught everything you need to know about the care of these captivating creatures.
-You will work hands-on with the elephants, washing them, feeding them, cleaning and maintaining their enclosures, and going out to collect food for them.
+Our international participants help support the centre, assisting and leading different tasks to help rehabilitate and home these gentle giants.

 Typical day